ZGTeam233/furry/README.md

 # furry
 A Hexo page of my website~
+Now, updated one passage in few minutes.